jmquigley/gadgets/README.md

 ## Widgets
-The module contains the following widgets:
+The module contains the following widgets (click on each header to attribute/event details for each):

 ### Accordion